syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% endhighlight %}

-You can merge the PDF document streams using the below code snippet.
+You can merge the PDF document streams by using the following code example.

 {% highlight c# %}
 [C#]

-//creating the detination document
+//Creates the detination document

 PdfDocument finalDoc = new PdfDocument();